kaliop-uk/kueueingbundle-stomp/readme.md

     In particular:

+    - for Apollo, topics with persistent subscriptions are used
     - for ActiveMQ, 'Virtual Topics' are used ( http://activemq.apache.org/virtual-destinations.html )
-    - for Apollo, topics with persistent subscriptions are used
+    - NB: ActiveMQ 5.5 seems to have a bug with wildcard support when using '#' as key.
+If this is a problem for you, please upgrade to a later version

     In the bundle configuration, the same wildcard characters are to be used regardless of teh broker in use: # and *